e2thex/thoughts/docs/The Schematic Approach.md

 - **Trained** through infancy and constantly refined through movement and sensory feedback
 - **Abstract** across different body positions, lighting conditions, or tool use
 - **Probabilistic** in its prediction of where the body should be

-**Neuroscience example**: The *posterior parietal cortex* integrates visual, proprioceptive, and motor signals to maintain an up-to-date body schema.
-In people with damage to this area, phenomena like *asomatognosia* or *phantom limbs* reveal how the brain simulates the body even in the absence of direct input.

 #### Attention Schema

 The **attention schema** is a model of how attention is allocated, both one's own and others'.
 This schema allows us to anticipate what will be noticed or focused on.